loot/libloot/CONTRIBUTING.md

 Surprise pull requests aren't recommended because everything you touched may have been rewritten, making your changes a pain to integrate, or obsolete.
 There are only generally a few contributors at any one time though, so there's not much chance of painful conflicts requiring resolution, provided you're working off the correct branch.

 When you do make a pull request, please do so from a branch which doesn't have the same name as they branch you're requesting your changes to be merged into.
 It's a lot easier to keep track of what pull request branches do when they're named something like `you:specific-cool-feature` rather than `you:master`.

+### Adding Support For A New Language

+If you're adding support for a new language, the LOOT API's source code must be updated to recognise it.
+The files and functions which must be updated are given below.

+* In [language_code.h](include/loot/enum/language_code.h), append a value for the language to the `LanguageCode` enum.
+* In [language.cpp](src/api/helpers/language.cpp), define the value for the constant you added, and update `Language::Language(LanguageCode code)` and `Language::codes({...})` to include lines for your language.
+* In [localised_content.rst](docs/metadata/data_structures/localised_content.rst), add a row for your language to the Language Codes table.

 ## Code Style